GNOME/glib/docs/toolchain-requirements.md

  * MSVC
  * mingw32-w64

-This is in keeping with our goal of primarily targetting GNU/Linux, Windows and Mac OS, along with Free Software POSIX-compliant operating systems.
+This is in keeping with our goal of primarily targeting GNU/Linux, Windows and Mac OS, along with Free Software POSIX-compliant operating systems.
 See [Supported platforms](./supported-platforms.md) for a bit more information and rationale about that.